 How important is sleep to boost immunity?

-Adequate sleep is essential to keep you from falling sick.
+Adequate sleep is essential to keeping your immune system strong.
 If you are sleep deprived, you are more likely to catch a cold when exposed to a virus.

 How do vaccinations work?